AI Video Aspect Crop Wrong on Export

 FAQ

 Can I just regenerate at the new ratio?
-Yes, and that is usually the best option.
-Generation at native aspect always beats post-crop.
+Yes, and it is usually the best option.
+Native generation at the target aspect always beats post-crop because the model composes for that frame.
+Set the ratio in the generation panel before generating.

 Is blurred-bar fill considered low quality?
-TikTok and Reels viewers tolerate it for repurposed content; native vertical is still preferred for new content.
+TikTok and Reels viewers tolerate it for repurposed content, and it preserves the full original composition.
+For new, native content, shoot or generate vertical instead.

 Tags: #ai-video #Troubleshooting #aspect-ratio